ashuping/ExSeOS-HLS/CONTRIBUTING.md

 tabs.
 You might want to use `ruff` instead of `expand` for a cross-platform solution that will also apply the rest of the project styling on commit!

+Note also that, when writing docstrings, it is preferred to put the first line of documentation on the line *below* the opening quotes, rather than on the same line.

 We use [Ruff](https://docs.astral.sh/ruff/) for code linting and formatting.
 To check your code, run `ruff check`.
 To automatically format your code, run `ruff format`.
 Note that certain rules are relaxed for test cases (for example,